mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Two transfers for each image and representation
   - Same origin image should be more similar than the others.
   - Contrastive (negative) examples are from image other than that.
   - A nonlinear projection head followed by the representation helps.

+1. Donahue, Jeff, Philipp Krähenbühl, and Trevor Darrell.
+"Adversarial feature learning." arXiv preprint arXiv:1605.09782 (2016).
+  - Bidirectional GAN
+  - Image to feats, random feats to image
+  - Discriminator takes (image, feats)
+  - Discriminator needs to distinguish between joint distribution of (image, encoded), and (generate image, random latent space).
+  - Making sure the both are the same distribution!!

+1. Brock, Andrew, Jeff Donahue, and Karen Simonyan.
+"Large scale gan training for high fidelity natural image synthesis." arXiv preprint arXiv:1809.11096 (2018).
+  - Training large GAN and report of what happened! and analysis!
+  - Regularization for spectral norm and orthogonality constraint.